ForgottenSunnah/website/docs/truefajr.md

 There are three types of twilight, Astronomical Twilight (False Fajr), Nautical Twilight and Civil Twilight.
 You can get the times for these twilights by searching them on google with the name of your city and then select the search result from timeanddate.com.
 Then try to sight True Fajr before Nautical Twilight.

+We highly recommend you read the the research paper lined in the Reference section below, it's the second link.

 [Contact Us](https://chat.whatsapp.com/CCMKDEARh5y8gOigfZPeuv){ .md-button .md-button--primary }

 ## Reference: